google/WebFundamentals/src/content/en/android/custom-tabs/implementation-guide/index.md

 ## Configure custom enter and exit animations

 Many Android applications use custom View Entrance and Exit animations when transition between Activities on Android.
-Chrome Custom Tabs is no different, you can change the entrance and exit (when the user presses Back) animations to keep them consistent with the rest of your application.
+Custom Tabs is no different, you can change the entrance and exit (when the user presses Back) animations to keep them consistent with the rest of your application.

 ```java